-The Center for Initiatives in STEM (iSTEM) is thrilled to announce the next STEM Day will be held on Friday, March 31, 2017 at the University of Central Florida. iSTEM would like to invite your class to come and explore the exciting fields of science, technology, engineering, and mathematics (STEM) through demonstrations, activities, speakers, and exhibits designed and led by our own faculty and students.
+The Center for Initiatives in STEM (iSTEM) is thrilled to announce that the next STEM Day will be held on Friday, October 26, 2018 at the University of Central Florida. iSTEM would like to invite your class to come and explore the exciting fields of science, technology, engineering, and mathematics (STEM) through demonstrations, activities, speakers, and exhibits designed and led by our own faculty and students.
 STEM Day is a FREE event for all grade levels with a wide variety of engaging activities designed for K-12 students.
 Events will begin promptly at 10:30am and run through 2:30pm.

 Things to Know: